AnnmarieAntony/Amazon-Connect-Contact-Center-Project/README.md

-# IVR Contact Center Solution using Amazon Connect, Lambda & Lex
+# Omnichannel Contact Center (Voice + Chat) using Amazon Connect

 ## Overview
-Designed and implemented an IVR-based contact center solution for a broadband company using Amazon Connect.
+Designed and implemented an omnichannel contact center solution for a broadband company using Amazon Connect.

-The solution delivers a personalized and intelligent customer experience by integrating AWS Lambda, Amazon DynamoDB, and Amazon Lex.
+The solution delivers a personalized and intelligent customer experience by integrating Amazon connect, AWS Lambda, Amazon DynamoDB, and Amazon Lex.

+## Omnichannel Architecture

+This solution supports both voice (IVR) and chat channels using Amazon Connect.
+Both channels share backend services (Lambda, DynamoDB, Lex) to provide a unified customer experience.

 ## Key Features: